 Pack your bag : Pack your bag the night before, that way it doesn’t feel as daunting or rushed when the time comes to go to your class.

 Don’t sit down : Some days you can’t imagine leaving your sofa after you get home from work, the best way to overcome this mental obstacle is to power through and just do housework until you have to leave for class.
 Clean the house, cook dinner…doesn’t matter what as long as you stay active.
 Another way to motivate yourself for an evening class is to put your workout clothes on as soon as you get home.

-Drink a coffee/tea : My wife is a teacher and she says that at least once a week after lunch, she often feels like she knows she wants to skip the gym after work because she feels too tired.
-On those days she will drink an afternoon coffee or green tea so that she has the energy to get to the gym.
+Drink tea : My wife is a teacher and she says that at least once a week after lunch, she often feels like she knows she wants to skip the gym after work because she feels too tired.
+On those days she will drink an afternoon tea so that she has the energy to get to the gym.

 Drink water : It’s a really good idea to hydrate through out the day.
 When you don’t drink enough water, your body can feel sluggish, drinking enough water can keep you energized throughout the day and make sure you are properly hydrated for a sweaty workout.

 Eat Properly : Make sure you eat enough throughout the day to keep your body happy but don’t eat so much that you need a nap after lunch.